Questions ▼

 Hemorrhoids

-White blood cells are also known as?
+White blood cells are called?

 Soldiers of the body